evmts/tevm-monorepo/examples/esbuild/README.md

 This boilerplate comes preconfigured but we will document what needed to be configured in case you are following along to add to your own NEXT.js app

-Evmts requires two pieces of configuration to get started.
+Tevm requires two pieces of configuration to get started.

 1. TypeScript configuration

-`@evmts/ts-plugin` is configured in the [tsconfig.json](./tsconfig.json).
-Evmts uses this configuration to configure the addresses, solc version etc.  The TypeScript plugin provides TypeScript editor support for your Solidity imports.
+`@tevm/ts-plugin` is configured in the [tsconfig.json](./tsconfig.json).
+Tevm uses this configuration to configure the addresses, solc version etc.  The TypeScript plugin provides TypeScript editor support for your Solidity imports.

 2. Bundler configuration